MercyBarminga/DSPT11-Phase1-Project/README.md

 Invest in preventive maintenance and operational safety for the most common makes/models identified.

-Historical accident patterns suggest consistent monitoring and updating of aviation safety protocols.
+Accident patterns from previous years suggest consistent monitoring and updating of aviation safety protocols.

 #![Author](images/Author.png)
 Mercy Jebii Barminga